square/maker/src/components/Modal/README.md

 ### Close stacking modals at once

 It's possible to close parent modal and child modal at once.
-Call `parentModal.close()` to close parent modal.
+Call `this.modalApi.state.parentModal.close()` to close parent modal.

 ```vue
 <template>